 2) Write out a script of what you commonly say at work.
 Say it aloud to yourself and mark the phrases, and practise saying them smoothly and with the correct intonation pattern.
 After all, you want it to sound natural at work.

-Don’t forget to look out for part 4 next week in the series on English Accent training, stress and intonation.
+Click here for part 4 in the series on English Accent training, stress and intonation.

 Best wishes, Esther